 A. The EAP provides counseling, guidance, and referral services to help employees and their families manage personal and work-related problems.
 Generally, people can handle the problems and stresses of everyday life on their own.
 Sometimes, though, help from a skilled professional, respectful of your privacy, can provide guidance and support.

 A. Crisis intervention, assessment, information and referral services are available for problems that affect your personal and work life.
 Counselors are available to talk with you about issues such as family and marital difficulties, drug and alcohol problems, mental health concerns and emotional distress.

 Q. How does the EAP work?

-A. CSXT has a staff of Employee Assistance Professionals located around the system which provides services to employees and their family members.
+A. CSXT has a staff of Employee Assistance Professionals located around the system who provides services to employees and their family members.
 Additionally, counselors are available through a 24-hour toll-free phone line.
 When you call the toll-free number you may receive immediate help for your problem, or arrangements will be made for you to meet with a counselor in your area.
 Depending on the nature of your problem, you may receive information about other resources in your community.

 Q. Who can use this service?

 A. All employees and their families are eligible to use the service.
 Family members include individuals in your immediate household and dependent children living away from home.